vaiseys/dav-course/homework/chapter_01.md

 ## 6  ARI     SDN
 ```

-What do these two columns represent?
+These two columns represent the abbreviation for home team (i.e. stadium where game played) and the abbreviation for visiting team.

 ## Question 6